 Restart Apache after making changes to its configuration.

-In cases where multiple instances of the NSD are running, it is recommended that the separate instances be installed in separate directories, each maintaining its own copy of the configuration and log files.
+In cases where multiple instances of the NSD are running, it is recommended that the separate instances be installed in separate directories, each maintaining its own copies of the configuration file and log file.
 The Web Gateway management pages for each instance can easily be accessed by using the NSD's internal HTTP server.
 For example:

 Spreading the Load over Multiple NSD Processes